lytemar/Ansys-Mechanical-Scripts/spreadsheet_output/README.md

 	Grouping folder called `Results Scoping`.

 - ### get_max_dir_deformation_for_results_in_tree_folder.py
+  - For results objects that are in a tree folder, read the results table and write the maximum directional deformation to spreadsheet for a list of directions.

+- ### get_max_dir_velocity_for_results_in_tree_folder.py
+  - For results objects that are in a tree folder, read the results table and write the maximum directional velocity to spreadsheet for a list of directions.

+- ### get_max_eqv_stress_for_results_in_tree_folder.py
+  - For results objects that are in a tree folder, read the results table and write the maximum equivalent stress to spreadsheet.

+- ### get_max_total_deformation_for_results_in_tree_folder.py
-  - For results objects that are in a tree folder, read the results table and write the maximum to spreadsheet.
+  - For results objects that are in a tree folder, read the results table and write the maximum total deformation to spreadsheet.

 - ### get_mean_alter_eqv_strs_for_pre-stressed_RS_RV.py
   For prestressed random vibration (RV)/response spectrum (RS) analyses, find the node with maximum equivalent stress in the